01-edu/public/subjects/atm-management-system/README.md

    - fixed03(3 year account): interest rate 0.08%
    - If the account is current you must display `You will not get interests because the account is of type current`

+   For example: for an account of type `savings` with a deposit date of `10/10/2002` and an amount of `$1023.20` the system will show `"You will get $5.97 as interest on day 10 of every month"`.

 4. The **Make transaction** feature, users must be able to create transactions, withdrawing or depositing money to a certain account.
 All transactions must be updated and saved into the corresponding file.
 Accounts of type `fixed01`, `fixed02` and `fixed03` are not allowed to make transactions and an error message should be displayed if transactions are attempted with these accounts.